Celerium/_CeleriumTemplate_PoSH/.github/SECURITY.md

-# `TEMPLATES > security.md` - Responsible Security Disclosure README standard
+# Responsible Security Disclosure README standard

 ## Our security policy and Your responsibility